Euro zone debt rallies as ECB eases collateral rules, Fed

 German Bund futures hit six-week highs of 144.35, up 41 ticks on the day before retreating slightly to settle at 144.23.
 Ten-year cash yields fell 2 bps to 1.52 percent.

-Portuguese bonds extended the previous day's gains with political parties seen closer to a pact to keep the country's aid program on track.
+Portuguese bonds extended the previous day's gains with political parties seen closer to a pact to keep the country's aid programme on track.

 In what market participants interpreted as a sign they might have found common ground, the parties said on Wednesday they could hold an extraordinary parliamentary session on July 29 to discuss any agreement they come to.